atombombers/CS-320/README.md

 ----------------------------------------------------------------------------------------------------
 * How do I interpret user needs and incorporate them into a program?

 Start by talking to users and observing how they currently solve the problem to understand their goals and frustrations.
-Turn your observations into simple user stories such as, “As a student, I want X so that Y.” Build and prototype incrementally, tweaking the system based on feedback.
+Turn your observations into simple user stories such as, “As a student, I want X so that Y.” Build and prototype incrementally, refining the system based on feedback.

 ----------------------------------------------------------------------------------------------------
 * How do I approach designing software?